Call for Abstract

 - Shortness of breath

-- Pain, numbness, weakness or coldness in your legs or arms if the blood vessels in those components of your body are narrowed
+- Pain, numbness, weakness, or coldness in your legs or arms if the blood vessels in those components of your body are narrowed

-- Pain within the neck, jaw, throat, upper abdomen or back
+- Pain within the neck, jaw, throat, upper abdomen, or back

 Hypertension is often referred to as the silent killer as there aren't any directly visible symptoms that occur in patients.
-In several cases, the diagnosis is made only if alternative medical conditions associated with the heart, arteries, kidneys or brain crop up.
+In several cases, the diagnosis is made only if alternative medical conditions associated with the heart, arteries, kidneys, or brain crop up.
 It’s thus essential to realize detailed info concerning hypertension and its types.
 Even as there aren't any symptoms, the causes of high blood pressure are unknown in virtually 90% of the cases.
 Factors like family history of high BP, age, gender, obesity, smoking, drinking, and an inactive mode among others are possible reasons for developing high blood pressure although they continue to be inconclusive.
-Cardiovascular is elating to the circulatory system, which includes the center and blood vessels and carries nutrients and oxygen to the tissues of the body and removes carbon dioxide and alternative wastes from them.
+Cardiovascular is elating to the circulatory system, which includes the centre and blood vessels and carries nutrients and oxygen to the tissues of the body and removes carbon dioxide and alternative wastes from them.
 Cardiovascular diseases are conditions that have an effect on the heart and blood vessels and include hardening of the arteries, artery illness, heart valve illness, arrhythmia, heart failure, high blood pressure, hypotension, shock, endocarditis, diseases of the artery and its branches, disorders of the peripheral vascular system, and congenital heart disease.

-Neurophysiology is broadly defined because the study of nervous system function.
-In this field, scientists investigate the central and peripheral nervous systems at the extent of whole organs, cellular networks, single cells, or maybe subcellular compartments.
-A unifying feature of this wide-ranging discipline is an interest within the mechanisms that cause the generation and propagation of electrical impulses within and between neurons.
+Neurophysiology is broadly defined because of the study of nervous system function.
+In this field, scientists investigate the central and peripheral nervous systems to the extent of whole organs, cellular networks, single cells, or maybe subcellular compartments.
+A unifying feature of this wide-ranging discipline is an interest in the mechanisms that cause the generation and propagation of electrical impulses within and between neurons.
 This subject is vital not just for our understanding of the fascinating processes driving human thought but also for our ability to diagnose and treat disorders associated with nervous system malfunction.
 Neurodegeneration may be a complex multifactorial process that causes neuronal death within the brain and spinal cord, leading to brain and spinal cord damage and dysfunction.